MATCHA-MIT/secsep/README.md

 ### 4.3.1.
 How Benchmarks are Crafted

-Many of our benchmarks are adapted from BoringSSL, an open-source cryptographic library.
+Many of our benchmarks are adapted from [BoringSSL](https://boringssl.googlesource.com/boringssl), an open-source cryptographic library.
 The base version is commit `d26384906`, located under `$ROOT/benchmark/third_party/boringssl`.
-The online version can be accessed through [this link](https://github.com/google/boringssl/tree/d2638490679527185fe9817e24eca316acc93d96).
+It can be viewed online through [this link](https://github.com/google/boringssl/tree/d2638490679527185fe9817e24eca316acc93d96).

 We override selected BoringSSL source files by placing their modified versions under `$ROOT/benchmark/src/boringssl`.
 These files follow the same directory hierarchy as the BoringSSL source tree.